jlb4/jlb4.github.io/README.md

 # jlb4.github.io
-#This is my fun test website
+#This website redirects to my linkedin